-Question: How does matchmaking work in Call of Duty: Advanced Warfare?
+Question: How does matchmaking work in Call of Duty?

-Answer: When players enter the multiplayer game lobby in Call of Duty: Advanced Warfare to participate in online matches, they are automatically divided into groups before being placed in a match.
+Answer: When players enter the multiplayer game lobby in Call of Duty to participate in public online matches, they are automatically divided into groups before being placed in a match.

-The primary filter for matchmaking is DLC map packs.
-DLC map packs divide matchmaking pools into groups of players who have DLC and players who don’t have DLC, and then further divides the DLC owners.
+The primary filter for matchmaking is DLC maps.
+DLC maps divide matchmaking pools into groups of players who have DLC maps and players who don’t have DLC maps, and then further divides the DLC owners based on which maps they own.
 The more map packs that are released, the more matchmaking pools there are.

-For example, players with the Havoc, Ascendance, and Supremacy DLC maps will only be matched with other players who also have those three DLC map packs installed.
-They will not get matched with players who only have some of the maps or none at all.
+For example, players with DLC Packs 1, 2, and 3 will only be matched with other players who also have those three DLC map packs installed.
+They will not get matched with players who only have some of these maps or none at all.